woodpecker-ci/woodpecker/README.md

 ### Plugins

-Woodpecker has official plugins https://woodpecker-ci.org/plugins, but you can also use own one.
+Woodpecker has official plugins https://woodpecker-ci.org/plugins, but you can also use your own.

 [Read More](https://woodpecker-ci.org/docs/usage/plugins/plugins)